-Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 115 footnote a of the Customs Tariff footnote b, makes the annexed Certain Goods Remission Order (COVID-19).
+His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 61 (see footnote a) of the Family Orders and Agreements Enforcement Assistance Act (see footnote b), makes the annexed Regulations Amending the Family Support Orders and Agreements Garnishment Regulations.

 REGULATORY IMPACT ANALYSIS STATEMENT

 (This statement is not part of the Regulations.)

 Enforcement of family support obligations is primarily a provincial and territorial responsibility.
 However, the federal government provides assistance to provinces and territories in their enforcement activities.
 For example, the Family Orders and Agreements Enforcement Assistance Act (FOAEAA) permits, under Part II, the garnishment of designated federal moneys payable to individuals who are in default of their support obligation.
 The funds are designated as “garnishable moneys” under the Family Support Orders and Agreements Garnishment Regulations (the Regulations).
 The Family Law Assistance Services (FLAS) within the Department of Justice is responsible for administering the FOAEAA.